DenchiSoft/VTubeStudio/README.md

 ```

 The response contains some general info about the post-processing system state and the `postProcessingEffects` and `postProcessingPresets` arrays if requested.

 `postProcessingSupported` checks if the platform supports post-processing, which should always be `true` on Windows and macOS.
 The `postProcessingActive` field contains whether or not the user has turned post-processing on.
 Keep in mind that you can turn it on/off via the API as well using the `PostProcessingUpdateRequest` described next.
-Using the `PostProcessingUpdateRequest` may not be possible in some situations, for example when some windows or popups are open in VTube Studio.
+Using the `PostProcessingUpdateRequest` may not be possible in some situations, specifically when some windows or popups related to post-processing configurations are open in VTube Studio.
 In this case, `canSendPostProcessingUpdateRequestRightNow` will be `false`.

 There are some restricted/experimental effects (see ["Restricted/Experimental Effects"](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects#restrictedexperimental-effects)).
 The user must explicitly allow those effects to be used.
 Whether or not the user has allowed these effects to be used is returned in the `restrictedEffectsAllowed` field.